loxK/Wordpress_Simple_Facebook_Connect/readme.txt

 You have to modify your theme to use the comments plugin.

+(Note: If you have WordPress 3.0 and a theme using the new comment_form() method, then this step is not necessary).

 In your comments.php file (or wherever your comments form is), you need to do the following.

 1. Find the three inputs for the author, email, and url information.
 They need to have those ID's on the inputs (author, email, url).
 This is what the default theme and all standardized themes use, but some may be slightly different.
 You'll have to alter them to have these ID's in that case.